b-hexsoul/nextjs_aws_inv_mgr/README.md

 All data is dummy data to build to project and graphs.

 ### Technologies Used
+- Next.js
+- Node.js, Express
+- PostreSQL, Prisma
-- Next.js, Tailwind, MaterialUI, Recharts, Node.js, Express, PostreSQL, Prisma, AWS
+- Tailwind, MaterialUI, Recharts
+- AWS

 ### AWS Tech Used
 - Amplify, S3, API Gateway, EC2, RDS, VPC, Subnets